How to Get to the Galapagos Islands: Flights, Airports & Travel Logistics

 Are you ready to finalize your flights after booking your dive liveaboard adventure?
 Dive into our blog post for key insights on crafting your travel itinerary.
 We've included the most common questions we receive regarding booking travel but if we do not answer your question in this post, or you need further clarification, please do not hesitate to reach out.
 We recommend reading the entire article, especially noting the special considerations for traveling to the Galapagos, such as the two entry fees.
 Equip yourself with this knowledge to make planning your trip smooth and hassle-free!
+We’ve refreshed this guide for 2025 with the latest info!

 FAQs for Booking Your Travel to the Galapagos